 Gordon offers students opportunities to study off-campus in programs that range from language immersion to environmental studies.
 There are semester programs and international seminars which run after the Christmas break and in the summer.

-There are different ways to approach your semester study abroad.
-Do you want a program that fits with your major, where you can earn credit for your political science or English major, for example?
-Or are you looking for a program where you can explore the critical issues and questions related to a region such as the Middle East, Eastern Europe, or Latin America?
+There are different ways to approach your semester off campus.
+Are you looking for a program where you can explore the critical issues and questions related to a region such as the Middle East, Eastern Europe, or Latin America?
+Are you looking to add a new dimension to your Gordon major with courses in an international setting, that aren't offered on our campus?
 What are your academic and personal goals for a semester abroad?

 For a full list of programs, visit our Programs page.